 WiFi hotspots and mobile hotspots have gained popularity, especially for people on the go.
 When you are away from a dedicated WiFi network, you can still connect to the internet by generating an internet signal through your smartphone or tablet and connecting to this signal with your laptop or other online devices.

-The future of WiFi.
+The Future of WiFi

 Nearly a century ago, Nicola Tesla – the inspiration and namesake of the revolutionary high-performance electric car brand, Tesla Motors – had a vision that people would one day use pocket devices to wirelessly communicate with people around the world.

 Today, new developments in wireless technology are adding more speed to internet connections and more capacity by allowing increasing numbers of users to access internet networks.
-Currently, 90% of all Americans have at least one connected device but that number is predicted to triple by 2021.

 Technologically advanced high speed internet networks like WiFi6 are projected to be “the new standard of internet connectivity” and revolutionize the way we access and process internet information by offering faster internet speeds and greater internet capacity.